sqlmapproject/sqlmap/Usage.md

       General:
         These options can be used to set some general working parameters

-        -t TRAFFICFILE      Log all HTTP traffic into a textual file --batch             Never ask for user input, use the default behaviour --charset=CHARSET   Force character encoding used for data retrieval
+        -s SESSIONFILE      Load session from a stored (.sqlite) file -t TRAFFICFILE      Log all HTTP traffic into a textual file --batch             Never ask for user input, use the default behaviour --charset=CHARSET   Force character encoding used for data retrieval